Mexico's most-wanted: A guide to the drug cartels

 Guzmán's latest arrest created a split within the Sinaloa cartel, fuelling rising violence in the region.

-On one side are Guzmán's sons, Iván Archivaldo and Jesús Alfredo.
+On one side were Guzmán's sons, Iván Archivaldo and Jesús Alfredo.
 On the other side, his former associate Dámaso López Núñez, alias "El Licenciado", and his son Dámaso López Serrano.

-Guzmán's sons were kidnapped at a restaurant in Puerto Vallarta last year but released days later.
-López Senior was among the suspected culprits.
-Guzmán's sons also accused him of leading them into a near-fatal ambush in February.
+Guzmán's sons were kidnapped at a restaurant in Puerto Vallarta in 2016 but released days later.
+López Nuñez was among the suspected culprits.
+Guzmán's sons also accused him of leading them into a near-fatal ambush in February 2017.

-López Senior was arrested in Mexico City in May.
-The cartel leadership remains under dispute.
+López Nuñez was arrested in Mexico City in May 2016 and López Serrano - who used to brag about his lavish lifestyle on Instagram - turned himself in at the US border in July 2017.

-Guzmán's older brother Aureliano is another influential figure vying for control, while Fausto Isidro Meza Flores, alias "Chapo Isidro", has emerged as one of the cartel's powerful local adversaries.
+Guzmán's sons are believed to have assumed control of the cartel.
+His older brother Aureliano is another influential figure vying for control, while Fausto Isidro Meza Flores, alias "Chapo Isidro", has emerged as one of the cartel's powerful local adversaries.

 Who are Mexico's most wanted?